 In addition, the Fund will heavily rely on the Adviser's and third parties' financial, accounting, information and other data processing systems.
 Any failure or interruption of those systems, including as a result of the termination of an agreement with any third- party service providers, could cause delays or other problems in its activities.
 If any of these systems do not operate properly or are disabled for any reason or if there is any unauthorized disclosure of data, whether as a result of tampering, a breach of its network security systems, a cyber-incident or attack or otherwise, the Fund and/or the Adviser could suffer substantial financial loss, increased costs, a disruption of its businesses, liability to its investors, regulatory intervention or reputational damage.
 In addition, the Adviser operates in a business that is highly dependent on information systems and technology.
-The information systems and technology that the Adviser relies on may not continue to be able to accommodate their growth, and the cost of maintaining such systems may increase from its current level.
+The information systems and technology, which may include cloud-based technology and artificial intelligence systems and operations, that the Adviser relies on may not continue to be able to accommodate their growth, and the cost of maintaining such systems may increase from its current level.
 Such a failure to accommodate growth, or an increase in costs related to such information systems, could have a material adverse effect on the Fund and/or the Adviser.